readikus/ramekin/README.md

 Balance - ability to configure what consitutes a spike for a trend.
 It's important that this is kept relative to the particular term used.
 For example, if the word "cycle" typically occurs in 100 posts per day in the cycling category, if it then occurs an extra 10 times that's not massively significant.
 However if the phrase "Santa Cruz Hightower" typically occurs once or twice per month (which seems reasonable, given that it's an established product), if Santa Cruz release a new iteration of the bike, and 10 articles appear about the bike within a small time period, then that would be more statistically significant.

-- ensure similar phrases are modelled as one. i.e. "cycle", "cycling", "cyclist".

-## Document format:

-Documents need to be loaded in the following format:

 ## Roadmap

+* Blog article talking about how it works.
+* Improve error handling (i.e. simple stuff, like error if ID already exists!!!)
+* Implement the @todos.
 * Tidy up data when it's loaded (i.e. prune documents that have fallen outside the window.
 * Fix filtering with subject-based trending works.
+* Backgroud recalculate trends when a new document is added (configurable).
+* Persistence.
+* Run at scale.

 ## Automated tests:

+Unit tests:

+- ensure similar phrases are modelled as one. i.e. "cycle", "cycling", "cyclist".

 ## Microservice

-Automated tests:

-as documents

-detected

-By looking at the usage of phrases over a

-particular

-## How does it work?

-...blog post.

- * 0.1 requirements:
- *
 * Able to take a load of docs and give trends (by category).
  * Supply with example data across a range of subjects.
- * Mirror the data feeds that go into something like mashable.com *
- * Given some example feeds, with different subjects, find the trends
- * on a given day for each subject.
-Able to present the subjects, and the
- * documents that are clustered into the trends.
- * Implement the @todos.
- * Make it work with bikefeast?
- * gc
+ *
  * DONE Rank documents for each cluster.
 The more phrases covered, the higher they rank, if these are equal, rank by the length of the sentence.
- *
- * Blog article talking about how it works.
- * Road map in the readme
- * Readme
- * Road map - scaleable, presistence, increased configurability.
- *   API app.
-API security.
- *
- * * Medium blog
- * *